slg1-2-3/poetry-api/README.md

 ## Poetry API Project

 ### Introduction
-- I wanted to make a simple api that can hold my favorite poems.
+- ✅ I wanted to make a simple api that can hold my favorite poems.
-- This api should have normal CRUD capabilities (Create, Read, Update, Delete)
+- ✅ This api should have normal CRUD capabilities
+    - Create Read, Update, Delete
-- Output should be a json response
+- ✅ Output should be a json response

 Long Term Goals:
+- Security:
+    - ✅ username:password login with database
+    - ⏭️ Users with specific permissions (OAuth2)
-- Write to .txt file with appropriately formatted poem for download.
+- ⏭️ Write to .txt file with appropriately formatted poem for download.
-- Security (username:password login with specific permissions)

 ### Python Technology Stack
 - FastAPI 💡 (framework)